weronikaduda/cloudx-java-azure-dev/content/modules/module-06/task.md

 **Definition of Done:**

-1. The PetStore application has been modified and deployed to the Azure App Service.
+1. The PetStore application has been modified and deployed to the Azure App Services.
 2. An Azure Database for PostgreSQL instance is created.
 3. Tables are created.
 4. The PetStore's Pet and Product Services work correctly with Azure Database for PostgreSQL.